 Palm trees, laid back lifestyle, tropical breezes, sandy shores…South Florida is calling your name!
 But which city is right for you and your family?
 In this article, we’ll be comparing and contrasting Miami vs. Fort Lauderdale.
-The cities may only be a 35-minute drive apart, but they’re as different as night and day.
+The cities may only be a 35-minute drive apart, but just like Miami and West Palm Beach, they’re as different as night and day.

 Read on to find out which one is the best choice for you.

 Tourism continues to dominate Miami’s job market, but the city’s close proximity to the Caribbean has led to a boost in international trade and banking.
 More than 100 foreign consulates and trade offices are located in Miami.
 However, the unemployment rate is 5.2%, higher than both the national average (4.4%) and Florida’s average (4.9%).
 One big perk about working in Miami: there seems to be an unspoken rule against talking about work.
 So you won’t have to hear the tired old “So, what do you do?” at any more dinner parties.
 People are much more interested in hearing about your fun weekend plans.